makism/dyconnmap/INSTALL.md

 ##### Using pip
 The easiest way to install `dyfunconn` is through `pip`.
 From a terminal just type:
+> $ pip search dyfunconn

+> dyfunconn (1.0.0b3)  - A dynamic functional connectivity module in Python

+and to install it:
-> pip install dyfunconn
+> $ pip install dyfunconn

 You may want to check also the _testing_ repository:
-> pip install --index-url https://test.pypi.org/simple dyfunconn
+> $ pip install --index-url https://test.pypi.org/simple dyfunconn

 ##### From source code

 First clone the github repository, navigate into the directory and run:
-> python setup.py install
+> $ python setup.py install

 If you prefer to install `dyfunconn` locally, instead run:
-> python setupy.py install --prefix=$HOME/.local
+> $ python setupy.py install --prefix=$HOME/.local

 If you opt for the later option, you will have to set the environmental variable $PYTHONPATH from the terminal as follows:
-> export PYTHONPATH="$HOME/.local/dyunconn/lib/python2.7/site-packages/"
+> $ export PYTHONPATH="$HOME/.local/dyunconn/lib/python3.6/site-packages/"

 Documentation
 =============

 Once you have installed `dyfunconn`, navigate into the `tests` directory and run:
-> sphinx-apidoc -f -o docs/ dyfunconn/
+> $ sphinx-apidoc -f -o docs/ dyfunconn/

-> cd docs
+> $ cd docs

-> make html
+> $ make html

 Testing
 =======

 Once you have installed `dyfunconn`, navigate into the `tests` directory and run:
-> nosetests -svd .
+> $ nosetests -svd .